MadihaKhan04/HR-Analytics/README.md

 # HR-Analytics
+This project involves creating an HR Analytics Dashboard using a dataset from a specific company.
+The goal is to derive meaningful insights about the organization's workforce, with a focus on attrition and employee-related metrics

 # Project Overview
 This project involves creating an HR Analytics Dashboard using a dataset from a specific company.
 The goal is to derive meaningful insights about the organization's workforce, with a focus on attrition and employee-related metrics.
 The dashboard was developed in Power BI and showcases key HR metrics through interactive and visually appealing charts and graphs.